swaminathanj/fsd/10_Django_Forms.md

 Now we will see how to create Django form and also how to grab the form values at the backend and process them.

 ## 3. Creating Django Form
+Let's create a form that corresponds to the database tables that we created in the models namely, *Degree* and *Student*.
+The idea is that the user keys in the values which can be written to the database.

+All Django Forms extend the class forms.Form class.
+The form fields are created using the Django Forms API.

+### Create forms.py inside the app folder (first_app)

+### Create a class for Degree (DegreeForm)

+###

 ## 4. Storing the Form data to the database